-The highlight of a visit to Lake Van is undoubtedly the island of Akdamar.
-Akdamar was once a center of Armenian culture.
-In 921 AD, Gagik Artzruni, the king of Vaspurkan, built a palace, church, and monastery on the island.
+The highlight of a visit to Van is undoubtedly the island of Akdamar with the Armenian Church of the Holy Cross.
+Akdamar was once a centre of Armenian culture.
+In 921 AD, Gagik Artzruni, the king of Vaspurakan, built a palace, church, and monastery on the island.
 The church of the Holy Cross (Akdamar Kilisesi) is the sole remnant of this glorious past and has recently been restored.
 The walls of the Holy Cross Church are still in a superb condition and are decorated with wonderful relief carvings which are among the masterworks of Armenian art.
 The reliefs are actually a layman's bible displaying different stories from the Bible.
 Inside the church, there are still some preserved frescoes.
-Next to the church, there is an old Armenian churchyard.
-The large number of gravestones emphasizes once more the importance of Akdamar to the Armenian people.
+Next to the church, there is an old Armenian churchyard with a large number of gravestones, emphasizing the importance of Akdamar to the Armenian people.

 Unfortunately, I wasn't able to take a picture of the famous Van Cats.